eusebiuuu/oop-project/workflow.md

 ## Workflow
 1. Requirements update check: [source 1](https://github.com/Ionnier/poo/tree/main) & [source 2](https://github.com/Ionnier/oop-template)
-2. Set the tasks list
+2. Set the tasks list & incorporate the given tasks
-3. Create a new branch & solve the tasks
+3. Solve the tasks (create new branch)
 4. Review the project following the rules
     - No compilation errors or warnings (-Wall)
+    - Use const everywhere
     - Security: no global variables, all data is private
     - Make sure there is enough input data in "tastatura.txt" anytime
     - Check all the IDE's indications
+    - Add try & catch blocks
+    - Destructors must be declared virtually
     - Remove the fin functionality
 5. Project documentation upgrade
 6. Testing